rehierl/abstract-properties/13-0-document-order/1-1-tag-based-borders.md

     |-open->--------------------->-close-|-border-|
 ```

-Since the **start-tag** of a node can be understood to define the corresponding
+Since the **start-tag** of a node can be understood to define all of the
-node and therefore also its **position** in the pre-order trace of a document
+characteristics of a node and, based on that, also its **position** in the
-tree, a start-tag must be understood to be located just behind the border of
+pre-order trace of a document tree, a start-tag must be understood to be
-the node's scope and as such to be located inside that scope.
-Because of that,
+located just behind the border of the node's scope and as such to be located
-the scope of a node can be said to begin with its start-tag.
+within that scope.
+The scope of a node can therefore be said to begin with
+its start-tag.

-Note that, since each start-tag can be understood to correspond with a node
+Note that, since each start-tag can be understood to define a node in the
-in the document tree that has a unique position associated with it, a document
+document tree (i.e. one distinct node per start-tag), a document tree can
-tree can be described as **an ordered tree** in the sense of "a set of distinct
+be described as **an ordered tree** (note - a non-standard re-definition
+of that description) in the sense of "a set of distinct elements" that is
-elements" that is associated with a tree order.
+associated with a tree order.

 Since the last subsequent descendant leaf `l` of a node's last child is the
-last node next presequent to the node's **end-tag**, one can state that the
+last node next presequent to the **end-tag** of a node, one can state that
-scope of a node ends with its last subsequent leaf.
-Consequently, and since
+the scope of a node ends with its last subsequent leaf.
+Consequently, and
-an end-tag does not correspond with any node, the end-tag of a node must be
+since an end-tag does not correspond with any node, the end-tag of a node
-treated as being located on top of the border of the node's scope.
+can be treated as being located on top of the border of the node's scope.

 Note that the difficulty with pinpointing "the location of an end-tag" is
 similar to locating **the empty set** within another set: (1) Since the empty